Last Updated: November 26th, 2023

 - Fully underwritten

-- Level death benefits guaranteed up to 95 years
+- Level death benefits are guaranteed for up to age 95

 The company also has a living benefit rider on its NWL Term and NWL Secure Term products.